 In previous attempts we’ve always used my old-fashioned metal cookie press to get “ropes” of dough into the baking pans.
 After a while, it becomes hard on the hands.
 I wouldn’t recommend a plastic cookie press – the stress may crack it; it would be better to roll out the dough by hand.
 This year, Papa remembered that we had a sausage stuffer attachment for our Kitchenaid mixer.

 We tried the 3/8″ but that looked too small.
 Turns out the 5/8″ diameter was too big – but what we did was take those and cut them in half.
-These “grow” a little bit in the oven, which is why you don’t want to overfill the rings, but cut in half meant that the bottoms of the rings all had flat-ish surfaces that were easier to stack and assemble!
+The dough “grows” a bit in the oven, which is why you don’t want to overfill the Kransekake rings.
+However, cutting the dough in half meant that the bottoms of the rings all had flat-ish surfaces.
+Cutting made them easier to stack and assemble!

 Here are the rings all prepped and filled.
 I purchased the non-stick version of the rings, but even so I wanted to make sure the rings would release ok, so I still greased them with butter.
 I never bother with the cornstarch or Cream of Wheat.

 Note: if you purchase the non-stick pans, make sure you read the instructions and decrease the oven temperature!
-If the oven is too hot, they’ll puff up, leaving hollow, fragile insides and not very pretty rings.
+If the oven is too hot, they’ll puff up, leaving hollow, fragile insides and not very pretty Kransekake rings.
 Live and learn!
-Fortunately the picture is the only time I’ve had this problem and it was years ago.
+Fortunately, I’ve only encountered this problem once – years ago.